doekman/osagitfilter/README.md

 Developer info
 --------------

-Because of the test files, don't put `osagitfilter` on this git repository.
+Because of the test files, don't enable `osagitfilter` for this `git`-repository.